ngomis-com/prompts/markdown/organizational_report.md

 **Report Structure and Content Generation:**

+**IMPORTANT:** This is a multi-year report covering the period from **{start_year}** to **{end_year}**.
+For each section, ensure the content reflects this by presenting data, narratives, and project information with a clear year-over-year progression.
+The goal is to show evolution and trends over time, not just a single snapshot.

 Use the following context sections to build the full report.
 For each section, adhere to the specified presentation style and content guidelines.

 ---